wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 ### Data structure for sampling and storing with priorities

-For the replay buffer from vanilla DQN we used a simple **deque** (or we could have also use a big numpy array an keep track of sets and gets).
+For the replay buffer from vanilla DQN we used a simple **deque** (or we could have also use a big numpy array an keep track of a buffer indexing variable).
 To support sampling using priorities the authors of [12] give two possible implementations (see Appendix B.2.1 from [12]):